samirosman/squircleart.github.io/_posts/2017-02-10-the-essense-of-animation-nodes-preface.md

 title: 'The Essence Of Animation Nodes: Preface'
 layout: post
 image: "/images/the-essence-of-animation-nodes-preface/the-essence-of-animation-nodes.png"
-description: In this first part in the series, we will talk about Animation Nodes and get ready for the tutorial series.
+description: In this first part of the series, we will talk about Animation Nodes and get ready for the tutorial series.
 category: Animation-Nodes
 next_part: "/animation-nodes/the-essense-of-animation-nodes-the-system.html"